The Future of Fund Management is your chance to join the chief executives and directors leading change across the investment management industry.

-Offering a packed agenda full of insights, this event will help you discover the latest developments in fund management, and how you can take advantage of them.
-Join more than 100 senior decision makers and find out how you can respond to regulatory change, make the most of the pension reforms and adopt new technology in order to remain relevant in 2016.
+Offering a packed agenda full of insights, this event helps you discover the latest developments in fund management, and how you can take advantage of them.
+Join more than 100 senior decision makers and find out how you can respond to regulatory change, make the most of the pension reforms and adopt new technology in order to remain relevant in 2016 and beyond.

 Wednesday, 23rd March 2016